Tech4Impact-21-22/CookInd/README.md

 - Personalize your recipe wishlist.
 - Keep up to date by reading the articles we provide for you!

-Developers:
+## Developers
 - Aurellia Christie
 - Lathifatuz Zuhroh
 - Mervin Winata

-Mentor : Eddy Permana
+- Mentor : Eddy Permana

+## How to Access
-You can access the app [here](https://bit.ly/Cookind) The video of the app demo can be accessed [here](https://www.youtube.com/watch?v=rN7U5qaaha4) The slides for the demo can be accessed [here](https://docs.google.com/presentation/d/1ivkkH6tvpdhaig03hdU4XxZd6xGDNL56m47FmAshUMU/edit?usp=sharing)
+- You can access the app [here](https://bit.ly/Cookind)
+- The video of the app demo can be accessed [here](https://www.youtube.com/watch?v=rN7U5qaaha4)
+- The slides for the demo can be accessed [here](https://docs.google.com/presentation/d/1ivkkH6tvpdhaig03hdU4XxZd6xGDNL56m47FmAshUMU/edit?usp=sharing)